project-chip/zap/docs/api.md

 <a name="module_DB API_ zcl loading queries..insertDeviceComposition"></a>

 ### DB API: zcl loading queries~insertDeviceComposition(db, deviceType, endpointCompositionId) ⇒ <code>Promise</code>
-Inserts device composition records for each childDeviceId into the DEVICE_COMPOSITION table.
+Inserts device composition records for each deviceType into the DEVICE_COMPOSITION table for all endpoints in the deviceType, including endpoint-specific constraint and conformance values.

-This function constructs an SQL INSERT query to add a new record to the DEVICE_COMPOSITION table for each childDeviceId.
+This function constructs an SQL INSERT query to add a new record to the DEVICE_COMPOSITION table for each deviceType in each endpoint.
 It handles the insertion of the device code, endpoint composition reference, conformance, and constraint values.
 Note that the "CONSTRAINT" column name is escaped with double quotes to avoid conflicts with the SQL reserved keyword.